You are currently viewing A Complete Guide to Plan a Trip to Bhutan

 Travelers can also reach Bhutan by road, primarily through three official entry points:

-1. Phuentsholing: This is the most popular entry point at the border with West Bengal, India.
+1. Phuentsholing: This is the most popular entry point at the West Bengal, India border.
 It is approximately 145 km from Thimphu, Bhutan’s capital.
 The journey from Bagdogra, the nearest Indian airport to Phuentsholing takes around 4 hours.

 2. Samdrup Jongkhar: This entry point is located along the Assam border and is a good option if you travel from Guwahati, about a 3-hour drive away.